1712n/dn-institute/content/attacks/posts/2023-11-23-HecoBridge.md

    - $2,195,836 in ARIX
    - $4,254,541 in KOK

-Tron:
-   - $500,000 in TRX
-   - $10.3 million in USDT,
-   - $2.2 million in USDC,
-   - $521.7k in RockDAO
-   - approximately $1 million in BTT tokens.

 ## Timeline

-   - **November 22, 2023, 10:06 UTC:** Initial [funds transfer] (https://etherscan.io/address/0xfc146d1caf6ba1d1ce6dcb5b35dcbf895f50b0c4) begins.
+   - **November 22, 2023 at 10:06 Coordinated Universal Time:** Initial [funds transfer](https://etherscan.io/block/18626577) begins.
-   - **November 22, 2023, 10:56 UTC:** Heco Bridge begins the process of moving recovery funds into [wallet.](https://etherscan.io/txs)
+   - **November 22, 2023 at 10:56 Coordinated Universal Time:** Heco Bridge begins the process of moving recovery funds into [wallet.](https://etherscan.io/address/0x18709e89bd403f470088abdacebe86cc60dda12e)
-   - **November 22, 2023, 12:34 UTC:** Justin Sun announces the attack via X and states all withdrawals and deposits have been temporarily [suspended](https://twitter.com/justinsuntron/status/1727304656622326180) and HTX will compensate for the losses from its hot wallet.
+   - **November 22, 2023 at 12:34 Coordinated Universal Time:** Justin Sun announces the attack in an X post.
+He states all withdrawals and deposits have been temporarily [suspended](https://twitter.com/justinsuntron/status/1727304656622326180) and HTX will compensate for the losses from its hot wallet.
-   - **December 4, 2023:** [Postmortem Analysis](https://olympixai.medium.com/heco-bridge-hack-analysis-64cffda76684) is posted on Medium.
+   - **December 4, 2023:** [Postmortem Analysis](https://olympixai.medium.com/heco-bridge-hack-analysis-64cffda76684) is posted on Medium by Olympix.

 ## Security Failure Causes